Merging from Upstream Buildpacks

 To sync your forked buildpack with an upstream Cloud Foundry buildpack:

 Navigate to your forked repository on GitHub and click Compare in the upper right to display the Comparing changes page.
 This page shows the unmerged commits between your forked buildpack and the upstream buildpack.

 Inspect the unmerged commits and confirm that you want to merge them all.

-In a terminal window, navigate to the forked repo and set the upstream remote as the Cloud Foundry buildpack repo.
+In a terminal window, navigate to the forked repository and set the upstream remote as the Cloud Foundry buildpack repository.

 $ cd ~/workspace/ruby-buildpack $ git remote add upstream firstname.lastname@example.org:cloudfoundry/ruby-buildpack.git